 Despite 18+ Policy, Kik Has No Age Verification and Allows Obvious Minor Accounts

 When Kik was on the Dirty Dozen List, NCOSE urged them to become an 18+ platform with robust age verification to enforce that age limit.
 While Kik did raise its professed age limit to 18+ (17+ on app stores), they only use age verification in the UK, where they are compelled to by law.
-The fact that Kik uses age verification in the UK shows that they can do it—but they choose not to everywhere they can get away with it.
+The fact that Kik uses age verification in the UK shows that they can do it—but they choose not to in all other markets where they’re not strictly required to by law.

 Further, the fact that Kik presents itself as an 18+ platform lets it off the hook for having any parental controls.
 So, children are still easily able to create accounts while their parents have no way of keeping them safe.